Joan Larkin

-Joan Larkin (born April 16, 1939 in Boston) is an American poet and playwright.
-She was active in the small press lesbian feminist publishing explosion in the 1970s, co-founding the independent publishing company Out & Out Books.
-She is now in her fourth decade of teaching writing.
+Joan Larkin (born April 16, 1939 in Boston) is an American poet, playwright, and writing teacher.
+She was active in the small press lesbian feminist publishing explosion of the 1970s, co-founding the independent publishing company Out & Out Books.
 The science fiction writer Donald Moffitt was her brother.

-Biography
+Education and career

 Joan Larkin earned a Bachelor of Arts degree at Swarthmore College, a Master of Arts degree in English at the University of Arizona, and a Master of Fine Arts degree in playwriting at Brooklyn College.

 Larkin has served on the faculties of Brooklyn College, Sarah Lawrence College, and Goddard College, and as Distinguished Visiting Poet at Columbia College Chicago.
 She is a member of the core faculty of the Master of Fine Arts Program in Poetry Writing at Drew University.

-Larkin has also participated in institutions and theater companies as a visiting instructor (poet-in-residence) at West Side YMCA Writers Community in New York for a couple of years (1994-1996).
-Additional to that, Larkin Co-founded Out & Out Books (1975), a Lesbian Poetry Archive, with her bibliography, "Housework" is located in Brooklyn, NY: Out & Out Books.
+Larkin was a visiting instructor (poet-in-residence) at West Side YMCA Writers Community in New York from 1994 to 1996.
+In 1975, she co-founded the independent small press Out & Out Books and co-edited the anthologies Amazon Poetry and Lesbian Poetry (with Elly Bulkin).

 Works and themes

-Joan Larkin's most recent poetry collection is My Body: New and Selected Poems (Hanging Loose Press, 2007).
-Previous books of poetry include Housework, A Long Sound, Sor Juana's Love Poems (translated with Jaime Manrique), and Cold River.
+Joan Larkin's poetry collections include My Body: New and Selected Poems, Housework, A Long Sound, Sor Juana's Love Poems (translated with Jaime Manrique), and Cold River.

 Her writing includes The Hole in the Sheet, a Klezmer musical farce, and two books of daily meditations in the Hazelden recovery series: If You Want What We Have and Glad Day.
 The Living, her verse play about AIDS, has been produced at festivals in Boston and New York.